Application of aromatherapy

 There is well-documented evidence of the growing and widespread use of complementary and alternative medicine to treat the symptoms of physical and mental disorders in the Western world.

 The evidence base for the efficacy of aromatherapy in the treatment of these disorders remains poor and there are several methodologically rigorous studies.
-However, some promising results suggest that further studies are needed to explore the potential of essential oils in the treatment of symptoms of anxiety, depression and stress.
+However, some promising results suggest that further research is needed to examine the potential of essential oils in the treatment of symptoms of anxiety, depression and stress.
 Experimental inhalation studies are of particular importance as healthcare professionals and consumers need more accurate and scientific information on the effects and safety of essential oils.